wix-incubator/wix-code-docs/wix-media-v2/wix-media-v2/Files/guides/upload-api.md

 >**Note:** Due to limits on the size and duration of files that you can upload, we recommend using [`importFile()`](wix-media-v2/files/importfile).
 See [Wix Media: Supported Media File Types and File Sizes](https://support.wix.com/en/article/wix-media-supported-media-file-types-and-file-sizes) for more details.

-## Use uploaded media in your site
+### Use uploaded media in your site
-The data in the response object is not compatible in your Wix site.
-To programatically add the uploaded media files to the frontend of your site, you must first call [`getFileDescriptor()`](https://www.wix.com/velo/reference/wix-media-v2/files/getfiledescriptor).
+The data in the response object is not yet compatible with your Wix site.
+To add the uploaded media files to the frontend of your site using code, call [`getFileDescriptor()`](https://www.wix.com/velo/reference/wix-media-v2/files/getfiledescriptor).
 Pass `file.id` from the Upload API's [response object](#Response) as its only parameter.
-Retrieve the valid Wix URI from the `Media` property of the returned `FileDescriptor` object.
+Now you can retrieve the valid Wix URI from the `Media` property in the returned `FileDescriptor` object.

 ## Authorization
 This endpoint uses the upload token included in the url for authorization.